 - 85g or 1 medium carrot, peeled and thinly sliced

 - 2 fresh green chillies sliced in half or Thai bird’s eye green chillies sliced (optional)

 - Add the oil, onions, ginger, garlic, curry leaves and pandan leaf in a medium sized pan and cook until lightly browned and fragrant (about 5 minutes or so on moderate heat whilst stirring)

 - Add the fennel, cumin, turmeric and salt, give it a quick stir for a minute or so then, add the coconut milk, chillies and carrots, cover and cook for about 5 minutes or until the carrots are cooked

 - Give the frozen peas a quick rinse under the tap and add them to the curry.
 Mix in well.
 Cover and cook for another 5 minutes or until the peas are cooked.

 - Adjust seasoning, and take off heat.

-If you cook the recipe please share it on Instagram @nattulicious Please leave a comment too if you like the recipe, I would love to hear from you.
+If you cook the recipe please share it by tagging @nattulicious on Instagram.
+Please leave a comment too if you like the recipe, I would love to hear from you.